niekwit/damid-seq/docs/usage.rst

     genome: dm6
     ensembl_genome_build: 110
     plasmid_fasta: none # Path to plasmid fasta file with sequences to be removed
     fusion_genes:
-        genes: FBgn0004872 # Ensembl gene IDs for genes to be masked from the fasta file
+        genes: FBgn0038542,FBgn0085506 # Ensembl gene IDs for genes to be masked from the fasta file (comma-separated)
         feature_to_mask: "exon" # Gene feature to mask from the fasta file (exon or gene)
+    bowtie2:
+        extra: "" # extra argument for bowtie2
     damidseq_pipeline:
         normalization: kde # kde, rpm or rawbins
         binsize: 300